dsernst/quick-is-prime/readme.md

 [![NPM Version](https://img.shields.io/npm/v/quick-is-prime.svg)](https://www.npmjs.com/package/quick-is-prime)

 Test if a number is prime in constant time, using a cached Sieve of Eratosthenes.
+This is especially helpful to test many numbers' primality.

 ## Install